UltimateGemini/iOS-11/README.md

 ## BreakPoint
-A simple social media for developers.
-Users can register/login and communicate with other users.
-Has a main full feed and users can add groups, invite other users that are signed up and chat privately.
+A simple social media app for developers.
+Users can register/login and communicate with other developers.
+It Has a main full feed.
+Users can add groups, invite other users that are signed up and chat privately.

 ### Built With
 * [UITabBar](https://developer.apple.com/documentation/uikit/uitabbar) - Displays one or more buttons in a tab bar for selecting between different views.
-* CocoaPods
 * [FireBase](https://firebase.google.com/) - Backend datbase for application.
+* [Cocoa Pods](https://cocoapods.org/) - Custom libraries for iOS.

 ![alt text](https://www.noelfranceschi.com/iosApps/breakpoint.png)